lwlbar/documentation/02.extensions/zoocart/02.settings/07.addresses/docs.md

 ![Setup Address Layouts](addresses-layouts.png)

-Address layout can be set like any other ZOO layout, Drag and Dropping the elements which will represent the Address fields.
+The Address layout can be set like any other ZOO layout, by dragging and dropping the elements you want to represent the Address fields.
 Be sure to set the corresponding **Billing information** parameter for each element.

 ![Address Edit Elements](addresses-elements.png)